Paul Posluszny: 2014

 He returned as the starting middle linebacker in 2014 with starting outside linebackers LaRoy Reynolds and Geno Hayes.
 He started the Jaguars' season-opener at the Philadelphia Eagles and recorded a season-high 11 solo tackles and an assisted tackle in their 34–17 loss.
 In Week 7, Posluszny tied his season-high of 12 combined tackles and sacked Brian Hoyer during the Jaguars' 24–6 win against the Cleveland Browns.
 He left the game in the third quarter after sustaining an injury that was later discovered to be a torn pectoral muscle.
 Posluszny was placed on injured reserve for the remainder of the season and led the team with 69 combined tackles at the time of his injury.
 He finished the season with 69 combined tackles (42 solo), two pass deflections, and one sack in seven games and seven starts.
-Posluszny received an overall grade of 55.3 for 2014 from Pro Football Focus.

 2015

 On April 16, 2015, the Jaguars and Posluszny agreed to restructure his contract to a three-year, $15 million contract extension with $3.95 million guaranteed.